Tuesday, March 1, 2022 · 16 min read

 The difference - the error - is then fed to the control algorithm which calculates the control signal which in its turn controls a hydraulic servo system with a regulating valve and servo motor(s).
 As no chain is stronger than the weakest link, the frequency measurement transmitter must then be both fast (very fast) and accurate.

-Testing of the FCR-capacity of a generating unit is done by replacing the grid frequency signal - typically three-phase 110 VAC - with a “synthetic” frequency signal.
-The test protocol allows that the frequency signal is created digitally internally in the turbine governor (for testing purposes).
+Testing of the FCR capacity of a generating unit is done by replacing the grid frequency signal - typically three-phase 110 VAC - with a “synthetic” frequency signal.
+The test protocol allows the frequency signal is created digitally internally in the turbine governor (for testing purposes).
 However, in such cases, the performance of the associated frequency measurement device must be validated, otherwise, the TSO provides values for dead time and phase lag that shall be used for the evaluation of the measurement results.

 These standard values correspond to a very low-performing frequency measurement transmitter and using those values will lead to an underestimation of the FCR-capacity of the unit.
 So, to maximize the validated performance of the governing system there are good reasons to either inject a synthetic frequency signal before the frequency measurement device or validate the performance of the actual device to be able.